 Dr. Huguet was born and raised in St. Petersburg, Florida.
 His undergraduate studies were completed at Florida State University in 1995.
 He received his Master’s of Public Health at the University of South Florida College of Public Health in 1997 in Infectious disease and Immunology.
 He received his medical degree from the University of South Florida College of Medicine in 2001, where he graduated in the top 10% of his class and received the prestigious membership to the Alpha Omega Alpha Honor Medical Society.
 His internship and residency in general surgery were served at the Mayo Clinic College of Medicine and completed in 2006.
 In addition, Dr. Huguet completed a post-graduate fellowship in minimally invasive surgery at the Mayo Clinic College of Medicine in 2007.
 His fellowship training included advanced laparoscopic surgery techniques such as bariatric surgery.

-Dr. Huguet has presented at multiple national and international meetings and published multiple articles in prestigious journals and book chapters (see attached CV link).
+Dr. Huguet has presented at multiple national and international meetings and published multiple articles in prestigious journals and book chapters (see attached CV).
 For all of his academic work and commitment to medicine, he has been recognized as an Assistant Professor of Surgery at the Mayo Clinic College of Medicine.
-He is a member of the American Society for Metabolic and Bariatric Surgery, Society of American Gastrointestinal Endoscopic Surgeons, American College of Surgeons, Southeastern Surgical Congress and the Pinellas County Medical Association.
+He is a fellow of the American College of Surgeons.
+He is a member of the American Society for Metabolic and Bariatric Surgery, Society of American Gastrointestinal Endoscopic Surgeons, Southeastern Surgical Congress, Florida Medical Association, and the Pinellas County Medical Association.
 He currently serves as Chief of Surgery at St. Anthony’s Hospital in St. Petersburg, FL.
 Dr. Huguet’s special interests include laparoscopic bariatric surgery, laparoscopic treatment of gastric and esophageal disorders, laparoscopic colorectal surgery, laparoscopic hernia surgery, laparoscopic solid organ surgery such as adrenal and splenic disorders.
 He has extensive experience in treating pancreatic cancer including the Whipple procedure, as well as laparoscopic pancreatic surgery.